Aston Martin DB7 Vantage V12 For Sale

 When

-a used Touchtronic instrument cluster came up on Ebay shortly after
+a used Touchtronic instrument cluster came up shortly after

 I bought the car I snapped

-are identical on both variants.
-This meant I could dismantle both units and
+boards are identical on both variants.
+This meant I could dismantle both units

-make up one which shows my 41,000 miles and has the Touchtronic display.
+make up one which shows my correct miles and has the Touchtronic display window.

-As for all my mods updated my printed workshop manual with the new wiring so that any competent service agent can see what’s what if and when I sell the car.
+As for all my mods I updated my printed workshop manual with the new wiring so that any competent service agent can see what’s what.

 So,